 - Rear brakes wear fast.
 Keep an eye on them.

-INITIAL COST: We initially looked for a Sprinter (because that’s what everybody did back in 2015), and quickly realized we could get a brand new Ford Transit (full warranty, no previous owner, customized options, etc.) for pretty much the same price as a used Sprinter…
+INITIAL COST: Back in 2015 we looked for a Sprinter (because that’s what everybody did), and quickly realized we could get a brand-new Ford Transit — full warranty, no previous owner, our exact options — for pretty much the price of a used Sprinter.

-TEST-DRIVE: We then test-drove both a Transit and a Sprinter… we much preferred the Transit as it felt more like driving a minivan (nimble and predictable), whereas the Sprinter felt like driving a full-size cargo van.
+TEST-DRIVE: We test-drove both.
+The Transit felt like a minivan (nimble, predictable); the Sprinter felt like a full-size cargo van.

-COMMON SENSE: At very last, we asked ourselves this question: “If we had to buy a car, would we buy a Mercedes or a Ford?”
-Yep, it all made sense now: we much prefer spending money on mountain biking gear and adventures rather than on a luxury vehicle!
+COMMON SENSE: “If we had to buy a car, would we buy a Mercedes or a Ford?”
+We’d rather spend the difference on mountain biking gear and adventures than on a badge.

 MODIFICATIONS & OEM GUIDELINES